Hey mommy-to-be, get your Nursery ready before baby arrives. Click here.

 1. Extra Seating

-You can never have enough seating.
 Find a chair in the color of your choice and make it a central point of the room.
-A light and airy color like this aqua-wind will surely brighten up your room and the faux fur will keep the room looking cozy and comfy.
+A light and airy color like this calming ocean blue, will surely brighten up your room and the faux fur will keep the room looking cozy and comfy.

-2. Extra Extra Seating
+2. Extra Extra Seating - Adding Dorm Furniture Options

-3. Night stands
+3. Night Stands

 To put down a book you were reading before bed, keep your watch and phone, hold your glasses or add lighting when you are in bed...the nightstand is a very useful piece of furniture.

 You want to maximize the small space, so any storage options that also provide character to the room are very welcome.
-You can also check out this trendy ladder bookcase to add to your dorm furniture list.

 4. More shelves...give me more!!